THE MOST TRUSTED COPYCAT RECIPES

 Bonefish Grill Citrus Herb Vinaigrette

 There a are few decent bottled salad dressings out there, but there's nothing on the shelf that compares in taste to this homemade version of the house salad dressing from Bonefish Grill.
 Not only that, it's a heck of a lot cheaper to make your own vinaigrette from scratch.
-And check out the easy steps in my Bonefish Grill Citrus Herb Vinaigrette recipe: Mix everything together in a bowl, microwave for 1 minute, whisk to emulsify, then chill.
+And check out the easy steps in my Bonefish Grill Citrus Herb Vinaigrette copycat recipe: Mix everything together in a bowl, microwave for 1 minute, whisk to emulsify, then chill.
 If you're a salad lover, this is the clone for you.

 You might also like my recipe for Bonefish Grill Bang Bang Shrimp.